An impossible transition | Bill Walton

 Three words drive Bill Walton’s philosophy of life – do your best.
 They were drawn from the legendary John Wooden, Bill’s basketball coach at UCLA, who never asked the players on his record-breaking teams to win – only to go out and do their best and not beat themselves.
 The lessons of Coach Wooden – about character, work ethic, teamwork, accountability, and pride for a job well done – stuck with Walton his whole life – on the court, in the broadcast booth and beyond.
 Bill Walton inspires people to do their best with incredible stories from an improbable and remarkable life.

-Bill Walton is a keynote speaker and industry expert who speaks on a wide range of topics such as THE POWER OF POSITIVE, Tales of Healing and Recovery, Leadership Lessons From The Court and Do Your Best.
+Bill Walton is a keynote speaker and industry expert who speaks on a wide range of topics such as LIFE HAPPENS - STAYING JOYFUL IS A CHOICE, THE POWER OF POSITIVE, Tales of Healing and Recovery, Leadership Lessons From The Court and Do Your Best.
 The estimated speaking fee range to book Bill Walton for your event is $30,000 - $50,000.
 Bill Walton generally travels from San Diego, CA, USA and can be booked for (private) corporate events, personal appearances, keynote speeches, or other performances.
-Similar motivational celebrity speakers are Joe Theismann, Mike Eruzione, Lisa Leslie, Rudy Ruettiger and Sugar Ray Leonard.
+Similar motivational celebrity speakers are Joe Theismann, Mike Eruzione, Lisa Leslie, Sugar Ray Leonard and Inky Johnson.
 Contact All American Speakers for ratings, reviews, videos and information on scheduling Bill Walton for an upcoming live or virtual event.

 At 6’ 11” in his Grateful Dead tie-dyed t-shirt, Bill Walton is one of the most recognizable and colorful sports legends ever.
 He’s also among the most upbeat and positive people you’ll ever meet.
 It’s a mindset he’s cultivated and credits for his ability to adapt, persevere, and ultimately succeed in his challenges on and off the court.
 Named one of “50 Greatest NBA Players of All Time,” Bill incredibly missed 9½ of his 14 NBA seasons due to injuries related to undiagnosed congenital foot problems.
 Despite that, his achievements on the court were enormous.
 When his storied career ended with his 30th surgery, Bill’s dream was to pursue sports broadcasting.
 One problem: a severe lifelong stutter that prevented him from even saying a simple "thank you."
 Undeterred, Bill set about the task of learning to speak.
 He conquered stuttering and found a place behind the mic • earning numerous awards and honors since.
 Bill’s greatest test came in 2007 when severe back pain confined him to the floor of his home for 2½ years.
 Finally relenting to surgery in 2009, the grueling rehab and recovery from that 37th surgery could well be Bill’s biggest achievement.
 While Bill exclaims regularly, "I'm the luckiest guy on Earth," it's clear his outlook on life helped create that luck.
 Bill Walton loves to inspire audiences with tales about the power of positive.